Rob Reiner, Wife Found Stabbed to Death in LA Home

 Detectives with the Robbery Homicide Division were investigating an "apparent homicide" at Reiner's home, said Capt.
 Mike Bland with the Los Angeles Police Department.

-Reiner is long one of the most prolific directors in Hollywood, and his work includes some of the most memorable movies of the 1980s and '90s, including "This is Spinal Tap," "A Few Good Men," "When Harry Met Sally" and "The Princess Bride."
+Reiner has long been one of the most prolific directors in Hollywood, and his work includes some of the most memorable movies of the 1980s and '90s, including "This is Spinal Tap," "A Few Good Men," "When Harry Met Sally...," and "The Princess Bride."

 His role as Meathead in the 1970s TV classic "All in the Family" alongside Carol O'Connor's Archie Bunker catapulted him to fame.